Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Introduction

-We now make some comments on the result concerning \eqref{KG}.
-In this case we use normal forms (the same strategy is used for \eqref{NLS} as well) and therefore small divisors' problems arise.
+We use normal forms (the same strategy is used for \eqref{NLS} as well) and therefore small divisors' problems arise.
 The small divisors, coming from the four waves interaction, are of the form

 with $\Lambda_{\KG}$ defined in \eqref{def:Lambda2}.
 In this case we prove the lower bound (see \eqref{maxii})